DanOvando/marlin/README.md

   installed ([here](https://cran.r-project.org/bin/windows/Rtools/)),
   most likely Rtools4X if you have R version 4.X
-  - Make sure that you select the box that says something about adding Rtools to the PATH variable
+  - Make sure that you select the box that says something about adding Rtools to the PATH variable if prompted
 - On macOS, there might be some issues with the your compiler, particularly if your version of R is less than 4.0.0.